3 arrested in Italy cable car crash; clamp deactivated brake | Law-Order

 3 arrested in Italy cable car crash; clamp deactivated brake

-Police in northern Italy have made three arrests in the cable car disaster that killed 14 people after an investigation showed a clamp, placed on the brake as a patchwork repair effort, prevented the brake from engaging after the lead cable snapped.Carabinieri Lt.
-Col. Fourteen people were killed the lone survivor, a 5-year-old boy, remains hospitalized.
+Police arrested three people Wednesday in the cable car disaster that killed 14 people in northern Italy, saying an investigation showed a clamp, intentionally placed on the brake as a patchwork repair, prevented the brake from engaging after the lead cable snapped.Carabinieri Lt.
+Col.

 - Country: